trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS Package Core Variables ..............................

+.. _TriBITS Package Local Varaibles:

-The following locally scoped varaibles are defined when the files for a given TriBITS Package (or any SE packaeg for that matter) are being processed:
+The following locally scoped **TriBITS Package Local Varaibles** are defined when the files for a given TriBITS Package (or any SE packaeg for that matter) are being processed:

   ``PACKAGE_NAME``